 Start by mixing the dry ingredients together in a bowl, and set them aside.
 Use a heatproof bowl to place over a pan of gently simmering water to melt your butter and chocolate.
 Stir it every now and then, allow both to melt completely and set aside, while you whip the eggs and sugars together.

 Beat the eggs with sugar for 5 minutes exactly.
 You want to create, light, fluffy and shiny mixture, this is what will give your cookies that beautiful, shiny top.
 Once it's ready, pour in the melted butter and chocolate and combine together again, for about a minute.
 Add the dry ingredients and mix until just combined.

-The batter should be quite wet, but a bit thick and fudgy.
-Scoop it right above the baking tray and leave plenty of space between each cookie.
+The batter should be quite wet, but thick and fudgy.
+Scoop the cookie dough right above prepared baking sheets and leave plenty of space between each cookie.
 They will puff-up and spread out quite a bit as they bake.
 Adding flaked sea salt on top of them is optional, but I highly recommend it, because it just balances out the sweetness of the chocolate sooo well!

-- Use a cookie scoop to scoop the batter out- Because this cookie batter is rather wet and sticky it's much easier to use a cookie scoop instead of spoon.
-It will also ensure your cookies bake evenly and are the same size.
-An ice cream scoop will also work, but ideally, it needs to be one with the spring mechanism, to release that batter easily into the baking tray.
-If you don't have one of those, use a tablespoon as a measure (2 Tbsp per cookie).
+- Cookie scoop - This kitchen gadget comes really handy here.
+It helps to achieve the same size of cookies, and makes the whole batter distribution much easier.
+An ice cream scoop will also work, but it needs to be one with the spring mechanism, to release the batter easily into the baking tray.
+If you don't have one of those, use a tablespoon as a measure (2 tablespoon per cookie).

 Once baked, store the cookies in the airtight container for up to 4 days.
 They will keep well at room temperature, and should stay soft and fudgy.